PtrTn/battlerite-sdk/README.md

 ## Features
 - Retrieve data for matches (by query)
-- Retrieve data for a specific match
+- Retrieve detailed data for a specific match
 - Retrieve data for players (by query) _(not yet supported by API)_
 - Retrieve data for a specific player _(not yet supported by API)_